SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Using_dashboard_feeds/Configuring_GQI_feeds.md

 Depending on how the script is configured, there can be additional configuration possibilities.
 You can for instance use the *IGQIInputArguments* interface in the script to define that a specific argument is required, for instance to filter the displayed data.
 For more information, refer to the sections below.

 > [!NOTE]
 > From DataMiner 10.2.5/10.3.0 onwards, you can link the arguments of a custom data source to an existing feed in the Dashboards app.
 Depending on the linked feed, more information may need to be specified.
-For example, you may need to select a column.
+For example, when you have selected a table feed, you may need to select a specific column.

 #### Interfaces in the custom data script